 The Company has a policy of reserving for questionable accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
-Account balances deemed to be uncollectible are charged to the bad debt expense after all means of collection have been exhausted and the potential for recovery is considered remote.
-As of December 31, 2017, and 2016, there is an allowance for doubtful accounts of \$431 and \$7,258, respectively.
+Account balances deemed to be uncollectible are offset against sales and relieved from accounts receivable, after all means of collection have been exhausted and the potential for recovery is considered remote.
+As of December 31, 2018, and 2017, there is an allowance for doubtful accounts of \$17,887 and \$431, respectively.